copdips/copdips.github.io/_posts/2022/2022-04-03-azure-pipeline-checkout-multiple-repositories.md

 This post will talk about some Azure pipeline predefined variables' values in a multiple repositories checkout situation.
 The official doc is [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/multi-repo-checkout?view=azure-devops).

-The exmaples given in this post is useing Azure DevOps repositories and Azure pipeline Ubuntu agent.
+The examples given in this post is using Azure DevOps repositories and Azure pipeline Ubuntu agent.
 {: .notice--info}

 ## Default Pipeline workspace structure